Cubes of challah are baked in a richly spiced pumpkin custard to make this dairy-free bread pudding. Perfect for fall gatherings on cool nights.

 However, that night I went to bed and had a dream about making this dessert with that bread… along with pumpkin puree and coconut milk that I had leftover in my fridge.
 Now, I realize not everyone will have access to this specific kind of bread, but regular challah bread will work just fine too.
 This sweet potato bread was similar, just subtly more rich and sweet.
 The real star here was the creamy maple-pumpkin batter.
 I was also going to add some pecans for crunch, but I forgot.

-– whisk together a glaze with powdered sugar & a little bit of coconut milk
+- A glaze of whisked powdered sugar & a little bit of coconut milk

-In a medium bowl, whisk together all ingredients except for the bread.
+- In a medium bowl, whisk together the pumpkin, coconut milk, almond milk, maple syrup, eggs, cinnamon, nutmeg, and salt.
 Place the cubed bread in a larger bowl and pour the mixture over the bread pieces.
-Stir, gently, just until it all gets coated.
+Stir gently, just until it all gets coated.

-Bake at 350 degrees fahrenheit for 25-30 minutes or until the top becomes golden brown and the inside starts to set but is still gooey. (the individual ramekins might need less baking time than a larger baking dish.)
+- Bake at 350 degrees Fahrenheit for 25-30 minutes or until the top becomes golden brown and the inside starts to set but is still gooey.
+(The individual ramekins need less baking time than a larger baking dish.)